 During the summer months, saving money on air conditioning costs is essential.
 Whether you turn down the air, open the windows, or live in the pool, finding ways to keep cool and keep costs down can help any household budget.
 We’ve put together five ways to save money on air conditioning every summer.

-5 Ways to Save Money on Air Condition Costs
+5 Ways on How to Save Money on AC

 Depending on how old your home is, you may be sharing your cooling with the whole neighborhood.
 Door and window seals crack and warp over the years, forcing cool air – and heat – out.
 Check the door and window seals throughout your home and replace them where you can to keep cool air in.